wp-plugins/ftse-chart/readme.txt

 Tags: widget,FTSE, UKX, FTSE100
 Requires at least: 3.0
 Tested up to: 4.1
-Stable tag: 1.1
+Stable tag: 1.2
 FTSE 100 chart widget.
 License: GPLv2
 == Description ==
-Adds a Widget and a shortcode so you can easily embed a FTSE 100 chart anywhere on your Wordpress site.
+Adds a Widget and a shortcode [ftse_chart] so you can easily embed a FTSE 100 chart anywhere on your Wordpress site.
 == Installation ==
 1. Upload the FTSE100 folder to the '/wp-content/plugins/' folder